brendenvogt/notes-gamification/README.md

 ## Study of "Candy Crush" by King Digital
 ### Overview
 Candy Crush Saga was released by King Digital in 2012.
 In 2018 its revenue averaged around 4.2 million dollars per day, and in November of 2019 the game has grossed over 5 billion in lifetime revenue.
+From this initial game, they have released variants such as:
+- Candy Crush Soda Saga
+- Candy Crush Jelly Saga
+- Candy Crush Friends Saga

 https://www.youtube.com/watch?v=_BTGgCEFuQw
 - lots of colors
 - lots of effects
 - repetitive music
 - drive sales for power ups after a loss
+- play throttling
+  - The hedonic treadmill, also known as hedonic adaptation, is the observed tendency of humans to quickly return to a relatively stable level of happiness despite major positive or negative events or life changes.

 ### Monetization methods
 - Purchase of gold bars.